About Tuition CAPS

 What if I haven't found out if I am eligible for Tuition Assistance?

-We are working with all of the day schools to provide this information to you within this program's timeframe.
+We are working with the eligible day schools to provide this information to you within this program's timeframe.
 However, most schools will not be able to inform all families of their financial assistance determinations before the end of the CAPS program application deadline.
 Families are allowed to apply to both programs but will need to choose between the CAPS program and Tuition Assistance from the school, if accepted to both programs.
 These options should be discussed with your school administrator.

 What is considered as "financial assistance" from my day school?